insolar/mainnet/README.md

 The tests include creating user accounts, migrating INS to Mainnet using mockups, exchanging INS for XNS using mockups, transferring XNS mockups between user accounts.

-Lifehack: you can also automatically install, deploy and run functional tests via `make` with the key `functest`:
+Lifehack: you can automatically install, deploy and run functional tests via `make` with the key `functest`:

    ```
    make functest